Mattel beats sales estimates as Barbie makes a comeback

 The company's net loss widened to $19.1 million, or 6 cents per share, in the quarter, from $11.4 million, or 3 cents per share, a year earlier.

-Excluding items, Mattel posted a loss of 2 cents per share, beating the average analyst estimate of a loss of 5 cents, according to Thomson Reuters I/B/E/S.

-Shares of the Hot Wheels toy cars maker, which said on Tuesday it won the license to make merchandise based on the "Jurassic World" films, have risen about 21 percent this year.
+Shares of the company, which won the license to make merchandise based on "Jurassic World" films on Tuesday, rose 1.5 percent in after-market trading on Wednesday.
+(Reporting by Subrat Patnaik in Bengaluru; Editing by Saumyadeb Chakrabarty)